A TWO-DAY CONFERENCE

 We start the first day of the competition with education and one-on-one interactions with the best in the business.
 The half-day crash course focuses on issues and topics specific to the needs of early-stage brewing companies.

-Also during the educational program, the 15 contestants participate in a first round of pitches.
-Judges who have sampled their products will provide initial feedback, deliberate and then select finalists who advance to the Brewbound Live main stage on the following day.
+Also during the educational program, the 15 contestants participate in a preliminary round of pitches.
+Judges who have sampled their products will provide initial feedback, deliberate and then select five finalists, who advance to the Brewbound Live main stage on the following day.

 DAY 2: PITCH COMPETITION ON THE MAIN STAGE